-10.6.6 2D pattern-recognition
+10.6.7 2D pattern recognition based on similar triangles

 The 2D pattern-recognition method applied here is based on a point-matching algorithm, and it is used for matching positions on the telescope focal plane (mask) with positions on the instrument focal plane (CCD).
 It will then be possible to determine the transformation between the two coordinate systems, and to match each spectrum with its slit.